28 September 2016

 AGL has been branded ‘Australia’s biggest polluter’ with 85% of all AGL power coming from coal.
-Unsurprisingly they were met at their annual general meeting (AGM) with protesters who demanded AGL stop contributing to the warming of the planet by bringing forward the closure of their coal-fired power stations to 2025.
+Unsurprisingly company board members were met at their annual general meeting (AGM) with protesters who demanded AGL stop contributing to the warming of the planet by bringing forward the closure of their coal-fired power stations to 2025.

 Inside the AGM, AGL faced a flurry of questions on climate change and the impacts of pollution from their coal power stations and coal seam gas field.
 Of the eighteen questions that were asked, around two thirds were related to these two issues.